The History of the Gomad Diet

 More recently, the GOMAD approach has become synonymous with Mark Rippetoe, a Texan strength coach.
 In his book, Starting Strength, published in the early noughties, Rippetoe claimed that a gallon of milk a day combined with big compound movements would add mass to nearly any lifter.

 A highly influential work, Starting Strength is oftentimes a lifter’s first port of call into the gym community.
 Focused on the basic compound movements such as squats, deadlifts and bench presses, the work has helped indoctrinate thousands of men and women into bonafide ‘iron addicts’.
 That Rippetoe, whose advice is taken as near gospel by some devotees, advocated the GOMAD approach was thus highly important.
-Furthermore, that he had litany of successful transformations to underline its efficacy seemed to speak for itself.
+Furthermore, that he had a litany of successful transformations to underline its efficacy seemed to speak for itself.

 There is just one problem however.
 Rippetoe never claimed to have created the GOMAD approach, only promote it.
 Indeed, going through the annals of bodybuilding and physical culture reveals this approach’s this honoured tradition.

 In the first instance, one finds that the GOMAD approach was being promoted by Peary Rader, Mark Berry and several others in the 1940s and 1950s.
-Coupled with an intense squatting programme, trainees were advised to drink a gallon or more of milk a day.
-Higher in volume than Rippetoe’s programming, the Rader approach was heralded as a mean’s of adding 15 to 20 pounds of mass in quick succession.
-Importantly, Rader’s systems were not for the meek as trainees were required to preform 20-rep squats with as heavy a weight as they could muster.
+Coupled with an intense squatting program, trainees were advised to drink a gallon or more of milk a day.
+Higher in volume than Rippetoe’s programming, the Rader approach was heralded as a means of adding 15 to 20 pounds of mass in quick succession.
+Importantly, Rader’s systems were not for the meek as trainees were required to perform 20-rep squats with as heavy a weight as they could muster.
 One needs only to attempt such a feat to understand its difficulty.

 Start at 8:00 in the morning and have a glass promptly every half hour.
 You can do this by taking two quart bottles in the morning, drinking a quart at noon, enjoying two more quarts in the afternoon and another at night.

 In terms of calories, five quarts of full fat milk contains roughly 2900 calories, with 160g fat, 255g carbohydrates and 155g proteins.
-Combined with Atlas’s exercise programme, his clients certainly had the potential to put on muscle.
+Combined with Atlas’s exercise program, his clients certainly had the potential to put on muscle.

 So is Atlas the father of the GOMAD approach?
 Nope…not even close.

 Coming before Atlas was his mentor, Bernarr McFadden who promoted an all-milk diet.
 Writing in the early 1920s, McFadden promoted milk as a means for promoting both muscular growth and the alleviation of illnesses.
 Strongly influenced by naturopathic and alternative medicine, McFadden’s work (available here) nevertheless had strong and long lasting implications for the lifting community.
-McFadden himself had been inspired by a nineteenth-century approach which itself advocated milk in the alleviation of diseases (source).
+McFadden himself had been inspired by a nineteenth-century approach which itself advocated milk in the alleviation of diseases (2).
 The list goes on and on.